vitorp4/sunnyside-agency-landing-page/README.md

 ## Acknowledgments

-I'm so grateful for all the users of Frontend Mentor who constantly gives me feedbacks.
+I'm so grateful to all the users of Frontend Mentor who constantly gives me feedbacks.
 Thanks.